Topological Orders from Reflection Positive Frustration-free Hamiltonians: OS reconstruction for string-net Hamiltonians

 by the positivity of the categorical trace. \end{proof} As an immediate consequence, we have $\widehat{\Pi}(X) = \Pi(X_+)$, for any simply-connected symmetric region $X\subset \Lambda$.

-We now compute the field algebra derived from the ground states of the string-net model by OS reconstruction.
-Since the Hamiltonian is local and frustration free, by Theorem \ref{thm:: boundary algebra of a local RP frustration-free Hamiltonian} we may restrict our attention to those symmetric subsets that do not include plaquettes in the bulk of $\Lambda_{\pm}$.
-These subsets are tubular neighborhoods of the reflection hyperplane that contains only those plaquettes that cross over the axis (Fig. \ref{fig:: tubular neighborhood}).
+We now compute the boundary algebra derived from the ground states of the string-net model by OS reconstruction.
+Since the Hamiltonian is local and frustration free, by Theorem \ref{thm:: boundary algebra of a local RP frustration-free Hamiltonian} we may restrict our attention to those symmetric subsets that do not include plaquettes in the interior of $\Lambda_{\pm}$.
+These subsets are tubular neighborhoods of the reflection hyperplane that contains only the plaquettes that cross over the axis (Fig. \ref{fig:: tubular neighborhood}).

 Let $X$ be such a subset, number the plaquettes that are contained in $X$ by $p_1,p_2,\ldots,p_L$.
 Denote by $e_1,e_2,\dots,e_L,e_{L+1}$ the edges that cross the x-axis and are contained in $X$, so that $e_{l},e_{l+1}$ lies on the boundary of $p_l$ for $1\leq l\leq L$.
 Then the local Hamiltonian $H_X$ is decomposed to